aces/Loris/modules/candidate_list/test/Feedback_BVL_Test_Plan.md

 8. Verify that own-site feedback data is Viewable { to everyone - no permission restrictions at present.
 Try accessing via Stats Bvl/Completion links.
 These permissions should be fixed.}

-9. Verify that own-site feedback data Editable IFF has permission bvl_feedback
+9. Verify that own-site feedback data Editable only if has permission bvl_feedback

-10. Verify that Other sites feedback data viewable IFF has permission:access_all_profiles
+10. Verify that Other sites feedback data viewable only if has permission:access_all_profiles

-11. Verify that Other sites feedback data editable IFF has permission:access_all_profiles ** should be changed to superuser
+11. Verify that Other sites feedback data editable only if has permission:access_all_profiles ** should be changed to superuser

 ## Creating/Editing feedback threads:
 12. Create new feedback thread.
 Does it save?
 Does it display in table at bottom?